 Affect = Emotion

 One of my course readings really solidified the concept of “affect” within the caregiver-child relationship.
-Dr. Greenspan talks about the affective reciprocal interaction between caregiver and child and its importance in neurotypical development.
+Dr. Greenspan talks about the affective reciprocal interaction between caregiver and child and its importance in development.

-Reciprocal=back and forth
+Reciprocal = back and forth

-Interactions=between parent and child
+Interactions = between parent and child

 So what the heck is the Affect Diathesis Hypothesis?

 Diathesis is just a predisposition to something.
 The Affect Diathesis Hypothesis is about the connection between affect and different processing capacities.
-In children with Autism Spectrum Disorder (ASD), it could be that they have some predisposition—due to biologically-based processing problems—to failing to connect affect to motor planning and sequencing capacities and symbol formation.
+In children with Autism Spectrum Disorder (ASD), it could be that they have some predisposition—due to biologically-based processing problems—to failing to connect affect (or intent) to motor planning and sequencing capacities and symbol formation.
 (For now let’s just call motor planning, sequencing capacities, and symbol formation “learning”.)